 Methodology:

-Study Design: This study adopted a cross-sectional descriptive research design to examine the influence of education on the quality of life and successful ageing of older adults in Mangalore, Karnataka, India.
+Study Design: This study employed a cross-sectional descriptive design to examine the influence of education on the quality of life and successful ageing among older adults in Mangalore, Karnataka, India.
 This design was selected to provide a snapshot of the current educational perspectives and well-being levels among the elderly population during the study period.

-Study Setting and Participants: The research was conducted in Mangalore Taluk, located in the Karnataka State of India.
+Study Setting and Participants: The research was conducted in Mangalore Taluk, located in the state of Karnataka, India.
 The participants consisted of registered members of various Senior Citizens’ Associations across the region.
-This setting was chosen due to the active engagement of older adults within these community-based organizations.
+This setting was chosen due to the active engagement of older adults within these community-based organisations.

 Sampling Technique and Sample Size: A non-probability convenience sampling technique was employed to recruit participants.
 A total of 410 senior citizens (aged 60 years and above) were selected based on their availability, accessibility, and voluntary willingness to participate in the study.